ilyagr/diffedit3/README.md

 `diffedit3` presents the user with a three-way comparison between two or three directories.
 The user can then edit the middle pane, creating any intermediate version of the data they like.
+This interface is not novel, Meld can be configured in the same way.
+However, I believe it should be better known and used more.

 If you are not familiar with the various `jj` operations where this is useful, the most obvious use-cases are:

 - splitting commits, as I [explained in detail in a feature request](https://forum.scootersoftware.com/forum/beyond-compare-discussion/general-aa/92039-text-merge-potential-improvements-options-for-vcs-purposes?p=92054#post92054).